Drconfused/BaseConstructor/Drs_BaseConstructor/ReadmeBaseConstructor.md

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~MADNESS NOTES~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

 	1. I want to continue the building format of the basic survival quests.
 What is the basis and where do the outcomes point towards?
+		Basis is to reward following the upgrade path of basebuilding and to make it feel like it adds an rpg element to the basis of base building.
+		The rpg element is the potential discourse and narrative between the player and the Trader.
+		The Trader is need of community, without individuals to trade with a trader is useless.

 	2.
 		// After cashing in the initial start quest start the Base Constructor quest.